 What’s the tradeoff?

 These approaches either reduce the scope of verification or make the same level of verification more efficient for the site and the sponsor.
 Risk-based strategies have been implemented first—sponsors are simply verifying less data.
-Clearly this carries the risk of missing critical issues.
-More recently sponsors are beginning to turn to remote strategies, which allow the same scope of verification but without the need for travelling to trial sites.
+Clearly, this carries the risk of missing critical issues.
+More recently sponsors are beginning to turn to remote strategies, which allow the same scope of verification but without the need for traveling to trial sites.

-Remote monitoring has been challenging to date because the industry lacks accessible infrastructure to allow HIPAA and 21 CFR Part 11 compliant access to patient records, regulatory documents, and trial master file content for monitoring.
+Remote monitoring has been challenging to date because the industry lacks the accessible infrastructure to allow HIPAA and 21 CFR Part 11 compliant access to patient records, regulatory documents, and trial master file content for monitoring.
 Florence is changing this by providing the industry’s first remote monitoring management system.